riotkit-org/backup-repository/docs/source/first-steps.rst

 First steps
 ===========

-To start using the application you need to install PHP 7 with extensions listed in `composer.json` file (see entries ext-{name}), composer, and a database engine - SQLite3 or MySQL server.
+To start using the application you need to install PHP 7.3 with extensions listed in `composer.json` file (see entries ext-{name}), composer.

 You can also use a ready-to-use docker container instead of using host installation of PHP, **if you have a possibility always use a docker container**.

 Summary of application requirements:

-- PHP7.2 or newer
+- PHP 7.3 or newer
-- SQLite3 or MySQL database
+- SQLite3, MySQL 5.7+ or PostgreSQL 10+
 - Composer (PHP package manager, see packagist.org)
 - make (GNU Make)

+Notice: For PostgreSQL configuration please check the configuration reference at :ref:`postgresql_support` page

 Manual installation
 ===================